Guidelines for Making Decisions as a Couple in Partnership

 You Cannot Sin

-2. Problem Two: You introduced sin into the conversation, which divided you.
+• Problem Two: The introduction of sin into the conversation, which divided you.

-3. Problem Three: Your lack of full repentance keeps you divided.
+• Problem Three: The lack of full repentance keeps you divided.

-Refusing to discuss what has divided you is called a complicating matter–it “piles on” or complicates the decision-making process.
-If it is not removed, it could be analogous to trying to swim with leg weights around your ankles.
+Refusing to discuss what has divided the couple is called a complicating matter—it piles on or complicates the decision-making process.
+If it is not removed, it could be analogous to trying to swim with leg weights around the ankles.

-2. Are there any tensions or unresolved issues between you and your spouse?
+• Are there any tensions or unresolved issues between you and your spouse?
+What about unforgiveness?

 Rick's Books on Amazon